pauljnav/PesterUtility/README.md

 # PesterUtility
-Utility functions that fur use when Pester testing
+Utility functions that assist when Pester testing